Mrs. Dahiru has over twenty (21) years post-call experience, with over a decade in the Financial Services Industry.

-She joined Jaiz Bank as the pioneer Company Secretary and Legal Adviser in 2012, and recognizing her experience and competence in the Corporate Governance sphere, the Board immediately thrust on her the responsibility for designing the Board’s Governance Framework.
-Consequently, one of her notable accomplishments in the Bank was that she designed the Board and Board Committee Charters that were eventually approved by the Central Bank of Nigeria (CBN) in 2013.
+She joined Jaiz Bank as the pioneer Company Secretary and Legal Adviser in 2012 and recognizing her experience and competence in the Corporate Governance sphere, the Board immediately thrust on her the responsibility for designing the Board’s Governance Framework.
+Consequently, one of her notable accomplishments in the Bank was that she designed the Board Governance Framework and all the accompanying Board and Board Committee Charters that were eventually approved by the Central Bank of Nigeria (CBN) in 2013.

-In furtherance of her strategic role in providing support for the Board, Mrs. Dahiru Guided the Board in complying with the CBN/SEC Code of Corporate Governance, and recently, the Nigerian Code of Corporate Governance.
-She was therefore responsible for assisting the Board in drafting/ensuring that the policies required under the various Codes were produced and in place.
+In furtherance of her strategic role in providing support for the Board, Mrs. Dahiru guided the Board in complying with the CBN/SEC Code of Corporate Governance, and recently, the Nigeian Code of Corporate Governance.
+She was therefore responsible for assisting the Board in drafting/establishing the various policies required under the various Codes of Corporate Governance.

-Another notable accomplishment of Mrs. Dahiru was that she Co-ordinated the Bank’s pre-Listing activities culminating in the successful listing of the Bank’s shares on the Nigerian Stock Exchange (NSE).
+Another notable accomplishment of Mrs. Dahiru was that she Co-ordinated the Bank’s pre-Listing activities culminating in the successful listing of the Bank’s shares on the Nigerian Stock Exchange (NSE) in February 2017.
 Accordingly, she assumed responsibility for ensuring that the NSE Listing Rules as well as the provisions of the Investment Securities Act are complied with by the Bank.

-She was appointed, with the approval of the CBN, as the Chief Complaint Officer of the Bank, with functions similar to that of an Ombudsman; she has acted as the Chief Compliance Officer (CCO) of the Bank for a brief period in 2013 before a substantive CCO was recruited; She has chaired the Bank’s Procurement Committee for almost 6 years cumulatively; all while serving as a member of Executive Management Committee; Management Investment Committee; Senior Staff Disciplinary Committee; Senior Staff Appraisal Committee; IT Steering Committee; Information Security Steering Committee, Human Resources and Service Improvement Committee.
+She was appointed, with the approval of the Central Bank of Nigeria, as the Chief Complaint Officer of the Bank, with functions similar to that of an Ombudsman.
+She has chaired the Bank’s Procurement Committee for more than 6 years cumulatively; all while serving as a member of Executive Management Committee; Management Investment Committee; Senior Staff Disciplinary Committee; Senior Staff Appraisal Committee; IT Steering Committee; Information Security Steering Committee, Human Resources and Service Improvement Committee.

-Mrs. Dahiru has received trainings spanning Corporate Governance, Management, Leadership, Anti-Money Laundering, Corporate/Commercial/Financial Law and Islamic Finance both locally and internationally.
+Mrs. Dahiru is a strong team player with multifunctional capabilities.
+She has received trainings spanning Islamic Finance, Corporate Governance, Management, Leadership, Strategy, Anti-Money Laundering, Corporate/Commercial/Financial Law both locally and internationally.